magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bluefoot-data-migration.md

 </virtualType>
 ```

-After the system renders the children blocks, the content is available to the parent renderer through `$additionalData['children']`.
+After the system renders the children content types, the content is available to the parent renderer through `$additionalData['children']`.

 **Note:**
 *This only applies to content types that contain children.*